sdss/sdss_brain/docs/sphinx/intro.rst

         def _load_object_from_api(self, data=None):
             pass

-To set up database access for your tool, set the ``_db`` class attribute to the appropriate database containing information for.
-Since we're creating a tool for MaNGA cubes, we use the `mangadb` database from `sdssdb`.
+To set up database access for your tool, set the ``_db`` class attribute to an appropriate `sdssdb` database connection, ORM model, or ORM schema relevant for the tool.
+Since we're creating a tool for MaNGA cubes, we use the ``datadb.Cube`` ORM model from the ``mangadb`` database from `sdssdb`.
+If there is no relevant database input to attach, leave the ``_db`` attribute blank.
+When a tool is instantiated with a valid database input, a `~sdss_brain.helpers.database.DatabaseHandler` is created.
+See :ref:`database` for more information on what this means.

 Next, we setup our tool to interface with ``sdss_access``.
 To do so, we must specify the ``sdss_access`` path template **name** and **keyword parameters** needed to build complete file paths.
 The template name